 Divide the sausage meat into two, and shape each one into a long sausage.
 Place this sausage meat in the centre of each rectangle of puff pastry.
 (Note, if you are adding chutney, spread this onto the centre of the puff pastry before adding the sausage meat on top.)

 Brush the beaten egg onto one side of the pastry on each rectangle.
-Then fold the pastry over the top and seal the sides using your fingers.
-You might want to use a fork to press this down and create a pattern on the edge.
+Then fold the pastry over the top and seal the sides using a fork.
+You might want to trim any excess pastry before doing this.
+Place the rolls on a baking tray lined with baking paper.

 Use the leftovers of pastry to create cheese twists - just see my tips in my blog post above on how to do this!
 They are delicious!